 BLKB is a responsible, forward-looking partner for entrepreneurs and is committed to ensuring a flourishing economy in Northwest Switzerland.
 With its commitment, it contributes to the continuous development of the corporate landscape - by granting loans, for example.
 Thus, BLKB's volume of loans to companies and public bodies amounted to CHF 5.9 bn in the reporting period (2021: CHF 5.8 bn).
-The total volume of loans granted by BLKB to local SMEs under the Covid-19 assistance programme declined by CHF 6.7 m to CHF 86.7 m in 2022.
-Numerous companies were able to repay these loans in full (see "Business performance", page 10).
+The total volume of loans granted by BLKB to local SMEs under the Covid-19 assistance programme declined by CHF 6.7 m to CHF 86.7 m.
+Numerous companies were able to repay these loans in full.